Idaho Incorporation Services

 How much does it cost to start an Idaho corporation?

-The filing fee is $100.
+The fee is $100 to submit your Articles of Incorporation online, and you can also pay an additional $20 for expedited processing.
 If you pay with a credit or debit card, there is also a $1 convenience fee.
-As of November 2018, if you submit Articles with a paper form that was not completed through Idaho’s online portal (SOSBiz), you’ll incur an extra $20 fee.
+Note that, as of November 2018, if you submit Articles with a paper form that was not completed through Idaho’s online portal (SOSBiz), you’ll incur an extra $20 fee, so it pays to submit online!

-Hire Northwest to form your Idaho corporation and your total, out-the-door cost is $326.
-This includes filing fees, a full year of registered agent service and all the business forms you need to open a corporate bank account.
+Hire Northwest to form your Idaho corporation and your total, out-the-door cost is $326 for 8-day online filing and $346 for 1-day expedited online filing.
+Both options include a full year of registered agent service and all the business forms you need to open a corporate bank account.

 How long does it take to start an Idaho corporation?